salesforce/design-system-react/README.md

-# landmark-test-control
+# landmark-js-poc
-Testing our vanilliajs -> many frameworks concept by converting a simple Fuel UX control
+Testing our vanilliajs -> many frameworks concept by converting Fuel UX controls to this new approach